Chase Claypool Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 - Claypool has caught a touchdown pass against the Ravens once, but did not have multiple TDs in that game.

-- The Ravens are conceding 296.4 passing yards per game this year, the NFL's worst pass defense.
+- The 296.4 yards per game the Ravens are conceding through the air makes them the NFL's worst pass defense.

 Recent Performances

-- In last week's game against the Browns, Claypool was targeted nine times and recorded three catches for 17 yards.
+- In last week's outing against the Browns, Claypool was targeted nine times, picking up 17 yards on three receptions.

-- Claypool has totaled 70 receiving yards (23.3 per game), reeling in seven balls on 17 targets over his last three outings.
+- Claypool has caught seven passes on 17 targets for 70 yards over his last three games, averaging 23.3 yards per game.

 Claypool's Pittsburgh Teammates